LukeGrahamLandry/franca/devlog.md

   - old boot compiler doesn't like if an `#inline` function has a const FuncId parameter and then you try to take a pointer to it, but ive encountered that before cause the line that reports that error is commented out in the new compiler.
   - `zeroed void` doesn't work. the return's jmp.arg was QbeConZero instead of QbeNull.

+- convert open+mkdir+mmap
+  - takes more fucking around when there's bit flags to remap between systems and it looks much clunkier but it's so much nice to not have a viral `#target_os` escaping into user code.
+  - very error prone doing the conversion if you mix stuff using the old system flags and the new fixed flags

+---

 in unrelated news i think warp's calculation of where to put the highlight drifts more and more the longer your scroll back buffer is cause it sure is not remotely correct anymore.